Lourdle/PSFExpand/README.md

 # PSF File Expansion Utility
-Some contents of English readme files and documentation may be machine translated.
+Some contents of English readme file, documentation and changelog may be machine translated.
 - English (Current)
 - [简体中文](README_zh-Hans.md)